 Qualifying positions include the following in these news-related categories:

-Broadcast Media: News Directors, News Producers, News/Sports Reporters, Managing/Assignment/Planning Editors, News Writers, Editorial Web Producers, Photojournalists and Meteorologists
+Broadcast Media: News Directors, News Producers, News/Anchors/Reporters, Managing/Assignment/Planning Editors, News Writers, Editorial Web Producers, Photojournalists and Meteorologists, News Radio Editorial Staff.

 Print Media: Editors*, News Reporters, Photojournalists, Publishers, Managing/Assignment Editors, Freelance writers with assignments.

-Online Media: Bloggers, Freelance Writers with assignments and Editors affiliated with established news organizations, or approved online media affiliated with an established social media entity that features travel, lifestyle, entertainment or consumer news.
+Online Media: Freelance Writers with assignments from established news organizations, editors affiliated with established news organizations, or approved online media affiliated with an established website that features travel, lifestyle or entertainment news.

 *Editors in travel, lifestyle, entertainment, business, consumer or related fields.